Automatically create incidents from Microsoft security alerts

 You can modify the rule details, and choose to filter the alerts that will create incidents by alert severity or by text contained in the alert’s name.

-For example, if you choose Azure Defender (may still be called Azure Security Center) in the Microsoft security service field and choose High in the Filter by severity field, only high severity Azure Defender alerts will automatically create incidents in Azure Sentinel.
+For example, if you choose Microsoft Defender for Cloud (may still be called Microsoft Defender for Cloud) in the Microsoft security service field and choose High in the Filter by severity field, only high severity security alerts will automatically create incidents in Microsoft Sentinel.

 You can also create a new Microsoft security rule that filters alerts from different Microsoft security services by clicking on +Create and selecting Microsoft incident creation rule.

 You can create more than one Microsoft Security analytics rule per Microsoft security service type.
 This does not create duplicate incidents, since each rule is used as a filter.
-Even if an alert matches more than one Microsoft Security analytics rule, it creates just one Azure Sentinel incident.
+Even if an alert matches more than one Microsoft Security analytics rule, it creates just one Microsoft Sentinel incident.

 Enable incident generation automatically during connection

-When you connect a Microsoft security solution, you can select whether you want the alerts from the security solution to automatically generate incidents in Azure Sentinel automatically.
+When you connect a Microsoft security solution, you can select whether you want the alerts from the security solution to automatically generate incidents in Microsoft Sentinel automatically.

 Connect a Microsoft security solution data source.

 Under Create incidents select Enable to enable the default analytics rule that creates incidents automatically from alerts generated in the connected security service.
 You can then edit this rule under Analytics and then Active rules.

-- To get started with Azure Sentinel, you need a subscription to Microsoft Azure.
+- To get started with Microsoft Sentinel, you need a subscription to Microsoft Azure.
 If you do not have a subscription, you can sign up for a free trial.

-- Learn how to onboard your data to Azure Sentinel, and get visibility into your data, and potential threats.
+- Learn how to onboard your data to Microsoft Sentinel, and get visibility into your data and potential threats.